 \subsubsection{Performance of individual feature sets}

-We observe that only two feature sets, when used individually, performs better the baseline TCN, namely \textit{\textbf{User}} and \textit{\textbf{Tweet}}.
-The former feature set both surpasses the baseline TCN performance ($p < 0.001$) and on average creates the best model in our study.
+We observe that only two feature sets, when used individually, perform better than the baseline TCN, namely \textit{\textbf{User}} and \textit{\textbf{Tweet}}.
+The former feature set both surpasses the baseline TCN performance ($p < 0.001$) and, on average of the all runs, creates the best model in our study.
 The \textit{\textbf{Tweet}} feature set also boosts the baseline results (with $p < 0.001$ in MAPE and MAE, $p < 0.01$ in RMSE and MSLE).
 In \figref{fig:single_feats}, we further observe that the predictions of \textit{\textbf{Count}} and \textit{\textbf{VADER}} feature sets have a tendency to over-value in some days, severely hurting the aggregate metrics in the displayed results.
-As we observe full convergence in all models during training, these artifacts can be regarded as the effects of overfitting on the training data.
+As we observe full convergence in all models during training, these artefacts can be regarded as the effects of overfitting on the training data.